khakhalin/carsharing101/README.md

 * Extract "identify rentals" into a method - it's getting way too long
 * Do we want to add at least some unit tests?
 * Do we want an integration test that calculates city financials in 2-3 different ways, and checks that the stats are fully consistent?
+*
+# Notebooks
+* Move pricing from one station notebook to a separate notebook

 # Editing principles